Pitfour Mansion House was demolished in 1929 however some of the designed landscape survives such as the Lake and the Temple of Theseus.

 The Ferguson of Pitfour family shared origins with the Gordons and in particular a branch of the Gordon family that made clocks.
 The clock on the ruined steading has hands that have stopped at 3.15.
 I wonder what day, month and year the clock stopped and who was the last to wind it?
 However hard science tries we will never know.
 Numbers can mean everything and nothing.

-I dedicate this film to Dr John Byrom my Tutor of Landscape Architecture when I studied at Edinburgh University.
+Four short films on Pitfour Estate, near Mintlaw.
+To play each film please click on the associated image.
+I dedicate these films to Dr John Byrom my Tutor of Landscape Architecture when I studied at Edinburgh University.

 Acknowledgements: I take a notebook where ever I go.
 A commonplace book in which I gather observations, quotes and happenings.
 My films generally contain what I term "borrowed words from my betters".
 This film has quotes from Peter Davidson, Evelyn Waugh, Kenneth Calman, Julian Barnes, Gabriel García Márquez, Richard Holloway, Will Cohu, John Aubrey, Adam Nicolson and Patrick Deeley